SHOP

 Steel Finishing

-At TMI Fabricators, we take pride in our steel painting process.
-Our in-house painting area is 100′ x 150′, and we have a NACE level 2 inspector who oversees all painting to ensure the highest quality.
-We use a three-step process for painting steel: first, we pre-treat the steel to ensure optimal paint adhesion; next, we apply the primer and paint; finally, we cure the paint to ensure a long-lasting finish.
-This process produces a high-quality paint job that protects your steel from corrosion and wear.
+• Painting: Our in-house painting area is 100’ x 150’, and we have a NACE level 2 inspector who oversees all painting to ensure the highest quality.
+We use a three-step process for painting steel.
+This process produces a high-quality paint job that protects steel from corrosion and wear.

 Types of Steel We Fabricate